ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+rom the heart
+like songs of birds, Yet whose utterance
+prudence girds.
+Beautiful hands are
+those that do Work that is earnest,
+brave, and true, Moment by moment the
+long day through.
+Beautiful feet are
+those that go On kindly ministries to
+and fro Down lowliest ways, if God wills
+it io.
+Beautiful shoulders are those
+that bear Ceaseless burdens of homely
+care, With patient grace and daily
-eautiful lives are those that
+prayer.
+Beautiful lives are those that
 blessSilent rivers of happiness, Whose
 hidden fountains but few may guest.
 Beautiful twilight at set of sun,
 Beautiful goal, with race well won,
 Beautiful rest, with work well done.
 Beautiful graves, where grasses creep,
-Where brown leaves fall, where
+Where brown leaves fall, where drifts
+lie deep Over worn-out hands-O,
+beautiful sleep
 </td></tr></table>

 ---